 Children will still be given another day off before going back to school on the 8th after almost 20 days of holidays.

 As for adults… well, it’ll be time to dieting after so much food and wine these days!

-But wait!
-There is more!
-Is there a way to encourage your children to be generous and solidary for this special date?
-Share this post and we’ll let you know:
+AND BONUS!
+How can you encourage your children to be generous and solidary for this special date?

 Be supportive: donate a toy.
 Every January 5th many institutions organize a toy collection to make sure no kid will be left without a present the next day.
 One of the most famous collects is that organized by Radio Barcelona.
 Participate by buying a toy and taking it to the stand in front of their seat at 6, Casp .
 They’ll be accepting toys from 10.30 AM to 1PM.
 By the way, in case you don’t know where to buy a toy, the department store Corte Inglés is conveniently located around the corner!).
 Help the Wise Men spread the joy in Barcelona!

 What about you?
 Tell us on a comment below if you’ve ever celebrated the Wise Men day!